Top Microsoft 365 Security Concerns & How To Overcome Them

 Discover and Classify Critical Assets

 Knowing what your critical assets are is essential in protecting them.
 Microsoft recommends discovering and classifying your critical assets.
-Once you've identified them, you can prioritize protecting them from potential threats.
+Once you've identified them, you can prioritize protecting them from threats.

 Enforce Least Privilege Access

-Enforcing “least privilege” access means giving users only the access they need to perform their jobs and nothing more.
-This helps reduce the risk of a data breach or other security incident.
-Microsoft recommends enforcing “least privilege” access.
+Enforcing "least privilege" access means giving users only the access they need to perform their jobs and nothing more.
+This helps reduce the risk of a data breach or other email security incident.
+Microsoft recommends enforcing "least privilege" access.

 Enable Unified Audit Logging